Russia steps up aerial strikes on Ukraine, killing at least 6 amid Kyiv counteroffensive

 The Ukrainian-controlled areas of the Kherson region came under artillery fire 57 times over the past 24 hours, the presidential office said.

+After Russian state television reported that the lawmaker had been wounded and Ukrainian Telegram channels suggested that he had been killed, Kadyrov published a photo showing Delimkhanov.

+In a photo caption, Kadyrov said that Delimkhanov was “alive and well” — adding that he knew this “from the very beginning,” despite earlier requesting Ukrainian intelligence to provide information on what positions were hit so that he could locate his “dear brother.”

-Associated Press writer Yuras Karmanau in Tallinn, Estonia, contributed to this report.
+Yuras Karmanau in Tallinn, Estonia, and Jill Lawless and Elise Morton in London, contributed to this report.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine